RobertTalbert/discretecs/MTH325-Winter2026/assignments/MTH 325 Application Analysis Exam 1 REATTEMPT 1 solutions.md

 ### Option 1

-*Probably direct proof is the best choice here; here is a sample proof.*
+*Direct proof is the best choice here; here is a sample proof.*

 Assume that $m$ is even and $n$ is odd.
 Therefore there exist integers $a$ and $b$ such that $m = 2a$ and $n = 2b+1$.
 Then: